 We are licensed by the MFSA to issue and hold electronic money.
 Electronic money which we hold on your behalf will not be used to invest or lend to other persons or entities and will not accrue interest, whether in favour or against you.

 Your funds will be held in one or more segregated bank accounts as we may determine from time to time, separate from our funds.
 ELECTRONIC MONEY ISSUED BY US WILL NOT BE COVERED BY THE DEPOSITOR COMPENSATION SCHEME REGULATIONS (SUBSIDIARY LEGISLATION 371.09 OF THE LAWS OF MALTA).

-Please read this Agreement and download a copy for your records before using the Service.
+Please read this Agreement and any document referred to herein and download a copy for your records before using the Service.
 Please note that we may change this Agreement on 2 months’ notice to you from time to time without liability.
 We will post any changes on this page and notify you in your Business Account and/or by email.
 You may terminate this Agreement immediately and without charge before the proposed changes take effect, otherwise you shall be deemed to have accepted such changes when the 2 months’ notice expires.

 1. Your Business Account